rikiya-ohashi/ooservo/README.md

 ## ⚠ Usage Notes

 ### 1. Startup & Calibration (Rotational Direction at Power-up)
 At power-up, the servo detects its absolute position (0°-359°), but the multi-turn counter resets to zero.
-This can cause the motor to rotate in an unexpected direction if the "home" position is near the cycle boundary.
+This can cause the motor to rotate in an unexpected direction if the home position is near the 0°/360° wraparound point.

 * **The Rotation Issue:** If the motor is physically at 359° at startup and you command `write(0)`, the library targets "0° in the *current* cycle."
 To reach this, the motor will rotate **359° backward** instead of moving forward just 1°.
 * **Recommended Solutions:**